 In accordance with W.Va.
-Code §31G-1A-3, awardees must agree to provide information about broadband availability, pricing and speeds in response to data collection requests the State Broadband office on an annual basis.
-Address-level reporting will be required immediately for grant-funded projects but may be deferred for non-grant funded projects to allow coordination with new Federal Communications Commission Digital Opportunity Data Collection initiative.8
+Code §31G-1A-3, awardees must agree to provide information about broadband availability, pricing and speeds in response to data collection requests from the State Broadband Office on an annual basis.
+The Department intends to coordinate information requested with required reporting under the Federal Communications Commission's Broadband Data Collection initiative to minimize reporting burdens.